-- 1) Press the [4] key on the menu screen, and display the Origin/Break selection screen. - 2) The type which does not have the brake in the J4 axis should go to "7)"->"9)".
-Press the [2] key , and display the Break release selection screen. - Release the brake of the J4 axis.
-Input "1" into the J4 axis.
-Set "0" to other axes. - 4) Confirm the axis for which the brakes are to be released. - 5) One worker must securely support the upper arm with both hands. - Pressing the [F1] key is kept with the enabling switch of T/B pressed down.
-The brake is released while pressing the key. - 7) Slowly rotate the J4 axis in the direction of minus with both hands.
-Align the pinholes of the No. 1 arm and shoulder, feed through the origin jig ( $\phi$ 6) into the pinholes and fasten.
+- 1) Install the bolts (two M5 bolts prepared by customer) at opposing positions on the mechanical interface. - 2) Press the [4] key on the menu screen, and display the Origin/Break selection screen. - 3) Press the [2] key , and display the Break release selection screen. - Release the brake of the J6 axis.
+Input "1" into the J6 axis.
+Set "0" to other axes. - 5) Confirm the axis for which the brakes are to be released. - Pressing the [F1] key is kept with the enabling switch of T/B pressed down.
+The brake is released while pressing the key. - 7) Hold the bolts mounted in step "1)" above with hands, rotate them slowly and align the ABS mark of the J6 axis with the ABS mark of the wrist area.